Jeroentjuuh/CS4575_project_1/Report.md

 ## Conclusion

 Our study compared the energy consumption of streaming videos through the Jellyfin web browser interface and the Jellyfin native app.
 The results shows that both methods follow a similar power usage pattern, with an initial spike (~18W) followed by stabilization.
-However, the browser tends to have a slightly higher median energy consumption and fewer extreme dips than the app, indicating a steadier baseline.
-At the same time, the browser occasionally shows short bursts of activity that keep its peak power levels slightly elevated.
+However, the browser tends to have a significantly higher median energy consumption and more peaks than the app, indicating a less steady baseline.
+At the same time, the browser occasionally shows short bursts of activity that keep its peak power levels elevated.
 We also conclude from the violin plots that browser energy usage is unstable.
-As we see normal distributed spread of energy usage compared to the app version.
-For which the energy usage is very stable.
+As we see normal distributed spread of energy usage compared to the app version, for which the energy usage is very stable.

 From our comparison of AV1 against H264 we also conclude that AV1 uses more energy, which is to be expected since it is a computationally heavier algorithm.
 This comparison is consistent across the browser version and the native version.
 We also conclude that the native version is consistently better when considering energy usage than the browser version.

 While these findings provide insight into the energy efficiency of both approaches, our study had some limitations which should be kept in mind.
 As a result, the findings may not fully apply to all other scenarios.
-But, given these limitations and this scenario a user should use the native version over the browser version of Jellyfin.
+But, given these limitations and this scenario we can conclude that a user should use the native version over the browser version of Jellyfin.

 As future research these experiments should be ran for more codecs, devices, operating systems and a onger playback duration could also be considered to get a more complete picture of energy efficiency in native applications versus browser applications.